Introduction

 – Order Date: The date when the order was placed.
 It provides a reference point for the timeline of the transaction.

-– Customer Information: The packaging slip includes the recipient’s name, shipping address, and contact details.
-This ensures that the package reaches the right hands.
+Customer Information: The packaging slip includes the recipient’s name, shipping address, and contact details, ensuring that the package reaches the right hands.

 2. Shipment Details: